Programs and results

 What is the organization aiming to accomplish?

 The African Library Project changes lives book by book by starting libraries in rural Africa.
-Our grassroots approach mobilizes U.S. volunteers, young and old, to organize book drives and ship books to a partner library in Africa.
+Our grassroots approach mobilizes North American volunteers, young and old, to organize book drives and ship books to a partner library in Africa.
 Our method makes a concrete and personal difference for children on both continents

 What are the organization's key strategies for making this happen?